barel-meir/ftp/README.md

 # Client
-the cliennt is built in python using requests lib in the 'connfig.ini' file you should provide:
+the cliennt is built in python using requests lib in the 'config.ini' file you should provide:
-* the address and port the clienmt should connect to.
+* the address and port the client should connect to.
 * the artifacts folder name to save the files in (downloaded).

 the ui of the app is a simple cli which gives the user the following options: